vicradon/localforage-demo/README.md

 You can check out the app here https://localforage-demo.netlify.com/

+One thing to note is that modern JavaScript apps can still have html in them.
+Tools such as webpack and parcel just work on the JavaScript.

 ## Using Workbox CLI
 1. Use express or possibly parcel to run build processes
 2. Using express means you need __copyfiles__, a library that does copying on the terminal